openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

-The `[BASE IMAGE]~[SOURCE REPO]` expression in the above command instructs OpenShift to pull the application source code from the specified source code repository `[SOURCE_REPO]`, build it using the build tool that is suitable for the application (nothing says Maven louder than a `pom.xml`!), and then build the container image for the application by layering the application binaries on the `[BASE IMAGE]`.
-Since Catalog service is based on Spring Boot, we use the certified OpenJDK image that is available in OpenShift a.k.a. `redhat-openjdk18-openshift:1.2`.
+The `[BASE IMAGE]~[SOURCE REPO]` expression in the above command instructs OpenShift to pull the application source code from the specified source code repository `[SOURCE_REPO]`, build it using the build tool that is suitable for the application (nothing says Maven louder than a `pom.xml`!), and then build the container image for the application by layering the application binaries onto the `[BASE IMAGE]`.
+Since the Catalog service is based on Spring Boot, we use the certified OpenJDK image that is available in OpenShift a.k.a. `redhat-openjdk18-openshift:1.2`.